betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3-wikized.md

 booster during the launch, not actually controlling it.
 A second computer, the Launch Vehicle Digital Computer (LVDC) designed and manufactured by IBM, was controlling the vehicle into Earth orbit.
-It worked flawlessly and Apollo 12 went on to perform a pin-point landing within a short lunar stroll of Surveyor III.
-To achieve this landing accuracy, AGC software was enhanced to incorporate tracking telemetry from multiple ground stations simultaneously.
+It worked flawlessly and Apollo 12 went on to perform a pin-point landing within a short lunar stroll of Surveyor III.<sup>[26]</sup> To achieve this landing accuracy, AGC software was enhanced to incorporate tracking telemetry from multiple ground stations simultaneously.

 [Left: John Aarons at Mission Control.
 Right: Alan Bean of Apollo 12 at Surveyor III with LM Intrepid in the background]<img src='https://github.com/betterscientificsoftware/images/raw/master/Blog_0719_agc_apollo_12_and_aarons.png' class='page' />